A Guidebook: How to Live Beyond Survival in Oppressive Systems

 The Digital Landscape

-Our children are especially vulnerable.
-They're growing up in digital spaces that we barely understand ourselves.
+Not only do we have to discern for ourselves, but children are especially vulnerable.
+They are growing up in digital spaces that we barely understand ourselves.
 Their developing minds are targets for systems designed to create dependency and division.

 Protection Through Connection

-Protection means more than monitoring screen time.
-It means connecting our children to community, to the earth, to their own inner knowing.
-When they're rooted in real relationships and natural rhythms, they're less vulnerable to digital manipulation.
+Protection means more than monitoring screen time for ourselves or for children.
+It means connecting to community, to the earth, to our own inner knowing.
+When we are rooted in relationships and natural rhythms, we are less vulnerable to manipulation.

 Teaching Discernment

 We can teach discernment by modeling it.
-Show them how to pause, how to question, how to check in with their bodies when consuming information.
-Help them understand that algorithms are designed to trigger strong emotions - and strong emotions make us less able to think clearly.
+Learn how to pause, how to question, how to check in with our bodies when consuming information.
+Remind ourselves that algorithms are designed to trigger strong emotions - and strong emotions make us less able to think clearly.
+Take time to research sources and examine a story before sharing.

-Ground them in practices that connect them to themselves and the living world.
-This is how we protect what matters most: their capacity for authentic connection, critical thinking, and trust in their own inner wisdom.
+Then we can explicitly teach the children in our lives to do the same.
+This is how we protect what matters most: capacity for authentic connection, critical thinking, and trust in our own inner wisdom.

 Previous